 30. Calvin Coolidge

-Coolidge wasn’t into being social but rather liked being alone and didn’t have many friends, to begin with.
+Coolidge wasn’t into being social but liked being alone and didn’t have many friends.

 He also kept a very tight watch on the White House expenses (he once paid the White House gardener out of his pocket for some extra work).